Fine-Tuning Language Models to Know What They Know: Evolution Strategy for Metacognitive Alignment

 \paragraph{Reward Design}

 The reward function is designed along two primary axes: the direct correctness of the model's answer and its metacognitive alignment.
-Optimizing solely for direct correctness risks leaving the model metacognitively blind, whereas optimizing only for meta-alignment invites reward hacking.
+Optimizing solely for direct correctness leaves metacognitive alignment untrained, whereas optimizing only for metacognitive alignment invites reward hacking.
 In the latter scenario, a model may maximize rewards by intentionally providing incorrect answers while consistently claiming ignorance.
-(Refer to \cref{subsec:univariate-reward-function} for experimental validation).
+(Refer to \cref{subsec:univariate-reward-function} for experimental validation.)

 To prevent such degenerate behaviors, a differential reward system is applied based on the joint outcome of the direct and meta question.
 Let $C=1$ if the direct answer is correct and $C=0$ otherwise.
-Let $A=1$ if the meta answer is aligned with the actual knowledge state (e.g., saying ``Yes'' when $C=1$, or ``No'' when $C=0$) and $A=0$ otherwise.
+Let $A=1$ if the meta answer is aligned with the actual knowledge state (e.g., saying \texttt{Yes} when $C=1$, or \texttt{No} when $C=0$) and $A=0$ otherwise.
 The joint reward is used as follows:

-This formulation effectively sums two independent reward signals: accuracy and metacognitive alignment.
-This dual-pressure mechanism promotes both preserving the model's knowledge and faithful epistemic reporting.
+This formulation acts as a merged reward that unifies correctness and alignment into a single signal, preventing reward hacking by design.
+In particular, (Correct \& No) and (Incorrect \& No) both yield the same reward, removing any incentive to intentionally sacrifice correctness.
+Accordingly, the correctness term is included only to the extent necessary to preserve existing knowledge.